Early Christian History: Anti-Semitism in Early Christianity

 John Chrysostom and Adversus Judaeos

-It appears Christians there were participating in Jewish services, particularly on holidays such as Passover and Rosh Hashanah but in many cases on a regular basis (weekly or biweekly).
+It appears Christians there were participating in Jewish services, particularly on holidays such as Passover and Rosh Hashanah but in some cases on a more routine basis (weekly or biweekly).
 He condemned this practice on a number of grounds, including that it led to heresy, or quasi-heretical practices (such as men being circumcised).

 Although John’s target, in these homilies, were Christians who were associating with Jews, they imply that synagogues might be home to diabolical forces, and that Jews were trying to undermine the local Church of Antioch.